Altinn/altinn-studio-docs/content/app/app-dev-course/modul4/_index.en.md

 ## Summary

-In this module you have set up a dropdown list, radio buttons and checkboxes and added values for these components manually, programmatically and dynamically.
+In this module you have set up the dropdown list, radio button and checkbox components and added options for them manually, programmatically and dynamically.

-The service should run on your local computer with local test and you should be able to validate that the components present expected data values.
+The service should run on your local computer with local test and it should be possible to select the expected option from each component.

 **Remember to _push_ your local changes, so that they are available in Altinn Studio when you're happy with them**

 ### Solution
-If you did not manage to complete all the steps, we have an [example of a solution](https://altinn.studio/repos/ttd/tilflytter-sogndal-lf/src/branch/bolk/4) that you can use as inspiration.
+If you did not manage to complete all the steps, we have an [example solution](https://altinn.studio/repos/ttd/tilflytter-sogndal-lf/src/branch/bolk/4) that you can use as inspiration.

 ![Screenshot of collection of work information for private sector](/app/app-dev-course/modul4/arbeidsopplysninger-privat-screenshot.png "Screenshot of collection of work information for private sector")
 ![Screenshot of collection of work information for public sector](/app/app-dev-course/modul4/arbeidsopplysninger-offentlig-screenshot.png "Screenshot of collection of work information for public sector")